uglycry/flowerspider.org/README.md

 [![Star Wars fonts](https://see.fontimg.com/api/renderfont4/ow394/eyJyIjoiZnMiLCJoIjoxNywidyI6MTAwMCwiZnMiOjE3LCJmZ2MiOiIjRjgxNTE1IiwiYmdjIjoiI0ZGRkVGRSIsInQiOjF9/Rm9sbG93IHRoaXMgdHV0b3JpYWwgaWYgeW91IHdvdWxkIGxpa2UgdG8gbWFrZSB5b3VyIG93biBzaXRlOg/oliciy.png)](https://www.fontspace.com/category/star-wars)

+Notice: Please read the license

 # Step 1:

 Fork this repository

 # Step 2:

 Click on the folder named "folder", and then "index.html".
-Go to where it says; `
+Go to line 206, it should have something like this: `var codes = [
+            { code: 'ABC123', coordinates: 'Example' },
+            { code: 'DEF456', coordinates: 'Example' },
+            { code: 'GHI789', coordinates: 'Example' },
+        ];`

+# Step 3:

+Change the values to whatever you want.
+To add another one, simply hit the enter key and then add another line like that.
+There can be an infinite amount.